AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 I want my dwarves to be cold in the winter, get warm in the summer, lose a limb due to frostbites.
 Many games have already experimented with such systems to some degree (e.g. Don't Starve).

 __But can't that be solved with a simple radius check and a decay formula for the temperature transferred?__
 Yes you can and you should do that, but for me that wasn't enough for a few reasons:
 1) I wanted to have cave temperatures be slowly influenced by  the outside temperatures.
-E.g. you can grow mushrooms in your cave, but not near the cave entrance as they might need a cooler and more stable temperature.
+E.g. you can grow mushrooms in your cave but not near the cave entrance as they might need a cooler and more stable temperature.
 2) I want certain plants and foods to preserve better at lower temperatures.
 3) Another thing that complicated my life are walls.
 If you have a fire in one room near a wall you don't heat the air outside of that room at the same rate as you heat the room.

 ## The solution
 In addition to the reasons mentioned above it is really hard to tune random formulas that have nothing to do with reality.
 It's way easier to start from a realistic system and formulas and tune that to make it fun.